mr-nart/Kingmaker/Sessions/000 - 009/004 - Trek to Oleg's.md

 - Svetlana feeds us stew and red wine (Wiscranny Barbara)
 	- just the couple here right now
-	- Old Bocken comes from time to time
+	- Old Bokken comes from time to time
 	- "we had others before"
 - enough bunks for the 8 main people, Lady Jamandi's people have to set up camp outside
 - **re: bandits**